-This project proposes to apply the Methane Recovery methodology identified in Section III.D, of the Indicative Simplified Baseline and Monitoring Methodologies for Small-Scale CDM Project Activity Categories, in swine confined feed operations located on the states mentioned above in Brazil.
-The expected result of this project is a significant reduction of GHG emissions compared to those emissions that would have occurred in the absence of the project, and also the promotion of sustainable swine production farms, bringing environmental and social benefits, moving from a high-GHG animal waste management system practice to an anaerobic digester, with capture and combustion of resulting biogas.
+This project proposes to apply the Methane Recovery methodology identified in Section III.D, of the Indicative Simplified Baseline and Monitoring Methodologies for Small-Scale CDM Project Activity Categories, to swine confined feed operations located in the states mentioned above in Brazil.
+The expected result of this project is a significant reduction of GHG emissions compared to those emissions that would have occurred in the absence of the project and also promotion of sustainable swine production farms, bringing environmental and social benefits, moving from a high-GHG animal waste management system practice to anaerobic digester with capture and combustion of resulting biogas.